The Best Surf Regions in New Zealand

 Moving onto the South Island now, the West Coast region unsurprisingly has big waves simply by being on the west coast.
 However, the sea can get pretty rough in this part of New Zealand, so sticking to just the known surf breaks is advised.

 In Christchurch, head to Sumner Beach with two choices of surf: the estuary mouth or on the main beach.
-There’s right and left hand waves at the river mouth, while the beach is best surfed during big swells.
+There are right and left-hand waves at the river mouth, while the beach is best surfed during big swells.
 The best beach for surfing near Christchurch has to be Taylor’s Mistake, where waves break on all tides.

 Particularly around the city of Dunedin, you’ll find a huge selection of awesome surf beaches.

-Venture onto the nearby Otago Peninsula, which is not only packed with wildlife, but where you can surf on a huge number of beaches like Aramoana, Pipikaretu, Wickcliffe Bay, Allans Beach, Sandfly Bay and Smails Beach.
+Venture onto the nearby Otago Peninsula, which is not only packed with wildlife but where you can surf on a huge number of beaches like Aramoana, Pipikaretu, Wickliffe Bay, Allans Beach, Sandfly Bay and Smails Beach.

 More of that surf stuff